Each hospital code refers to a specific emergency situation. For example, “code blue” refers to a life threatening medical emergency.

 A hospital may use code gray if someone, including a patient, is being aggressive, abusive, violent, or displaying threatening behavior.

-Security personal can assist other hospital staff to resolve the situation or remove the person from the premise if necessary.
+Security personnel can assist other hospital staff to resolve the situation or remove the person from the premise if necessary.

 Code gray may also include a description of the dangerous person and their current location.